Maurice Denham

-William Maurice Denham OBE (23 December 1909 – 24 July 2002) was an English character actor who appeared in over 100 films and television programmes in his long career.
+William Maurice Denham (23 December 1909 – 24 July 2002) was an English actor who appeared in over 100 films and television programmes in his long career.

-Family
+Early life

 Denham was born on 23 December 1909 in Beckenham, Kent, the son of Eleanor Winifred (née Lillico) and Norman Denham.
-He was the third child of four: Norman Keith (1907), Winifred Joan (1908), and Charles (1915).
+He was the third child of four.
 He was educated at Tonbridge School and trained as a lift engineer.
 Like fellow actor James Robertson Justice, he played amateur rugby for Beckenham RFC.

-In 1936, he married Elizabeth Dunn, with whom he had two sons and a daughter: Christopher (born 1939), Timothy (born 1946) and Virginia (born 1948).
-Elizabeth died in 1971.